 Researchers identified Tawilis being related to Taiwan’s and Northern Luzon’s marine sardinella based on their morphology and DNA sequences.
 The difference is that Tawilis are smaller, more slender and with very thin scales.

-Aside from the interesting trivia mentioned, Tawilis is a sought-after delicacy in Batangas and also in Tagaytay where you can get an overlooking view of Taal Lake.
-It is prepared in different ways and the most popular recipe is Crispy Fried Tawilis.
+Aside from its interesting evolution, Tawilis is a sought-after delicacy in Batangas and also in Tagaytay where you can get an overlooking view of Taal Lake.
+This fish is prepared or cooked in different ways and the most popular recipe is Crispy Fried Tawilis.

 Deep fried with some batter, seasoned with salt and pepper—this Tawilis recipe is to die for.
 I don’t even need any dipping sauce or salsa for it.

 It is available on their menu any time of the year as the fish breeds all year round.
 However, due to the high demand of Tawilis to be served in restaurant tables, this prompts overfishing.